Wood features

 Why log houses are the best example of wood's insulating properties

-Even though wood is a good insulating material, it is no more effective than insulation materials
+Although wood is a good insulating material, it is no more effective than insulation materials

 The insulating properties of wood are also used to make highly effective insulation materials.
-Wood fibre mattresses and panels not only have very good insulating properties (0.038 W/mK), the advantage of being natural brings obvious additional benefits.
+Wood fiber mattresses and panels not only have very good insulating properties (0.038 W/mK), the advantage of being natural brings obvious additional benefits.

 About the author